cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-07-13-the-not-so-strange-case-of-cargo-cult-in-computer-science-research.md

 But don't get me wrong: achieving true reproducibility is a tough problem in computer science research.

-A true obstacle to achieving reproducible results in computer science is the rapid pace at which the field evolves.
+For example, a real obstacle to achieving reproducible results in computer science is the rapid pace at which the field evolves.
 Even finding a computer with similar hardware to the one used just five years ago to generate a result is not easy.
 Running the software with the exact same configurations, memory, operating system, and CPU is even more challenging.
+Solutions like Docker help, but what guarantees do we have that Docker will still exist in the next 20 or 30 years?

-It's unlikely that conferences will require researchers to submit their hardware along with their software anytime soon.
+For the time being, it's unlikely that conferences will require researchers to submit their hardware along with their software.
 However, as scientists, we can take reproducibility as one of the key deciding factors when [peer-reviewing research papers](../blog/how-i-peer-review-research-papers.html).
-The more we value reproducibility when deciding if accepting or rejecting a paper, the more we will see a change in the way research is conducted.
+The more we value reproducibility when deciding if accepting or rejecting a paper, the more we will see a change in the way reproducible research is conducted.

 ##  The Academic Trap

 The [pressure to publish](../blog/the-last-paper-myth.html), combined with rapid progress of the computer science field, has distorted priorities, leading to publications at any cost.

 This has given rise to widespread academic misconduct, including paper mills, where existing research is haphazardly combined to create seemingly new results that might get published somewhere, even if not in top-tier journals.
-In fields like medicine, this pressure has become so severe that entire bodies of research have been retracted after being exposed as based on faulty or fraudulent data.
+In fields like medicine, this pressure has become so severe that entire bodies of research [have been retracted](https://doi.org/10.4103%2F0019-5545.82529) after being exposed as based on faulty or fraudulent data.

 Feynman laments that the kind of integrity he talks about isn't baked into the science education system.
 This hardly comes as a surprise, given it's largely a system premised on certitude at all costs.

-It's not the admission of ignorance that fuels science:
+As we know, it's not the admission of ignorance that fuels science.

-> This long history of learning how not to fool ourselves (of having utter scientific integrity) is, I’m sorry to say, something that we haven’t specifically included in any particular course that I know of.
-We just hope you’ve caught on by osmosis.
+> "This long history of learning how not to fool ourselves (of having utter scientific integrity) is, I’m sorry to say, something that we haven’t specifically included in any particular course that I know of.
+We just hope you’ve caught on by osmosis."
 > —  <cite>Richard Feynman</cite>

-In computer science, a field driven by rapid innovation and fierce competition for funding and publication, the temptation to fall into cargo cult behaviors manifests in several ways:
+The computer science field is driven by rapid innovation and fierce competition for funding and publication.
+This particular sense of fast speed, together with "the fear of missing out," exacerbates the temptation to fall into cargo cult behaviors.

+Here are some ways in which it could manifest:

 - **Chasing trends over substance**: Often, researchers might feel pressured to work on "hot topics" not because they are convinced of their importance, but because they attract attention, citations, and funding.
 An example is [the increasing interest](https://rdcu.be/dRprN) in Generative AI research that we are seeing right now.
 - **P-hacking and selective reporting**: In the quest for significant results, there’s a risk of manipulating data or selectively reporting results that support the hypothesis, rather than presenting the full picture of the research findings.
 An example is when ignoring the effect of some variables to get a [sense of causation from what it is mere correlation](https://en.wikipedia.org/wiki/Correlation_does_not_imply_causation).